brycedrennan/imaginAIry/README.md

  - fix: another bfloat16 fix

 **1.6.1**
- - fix: make sure image tensors come to the CPU as float32 so there aren't compatability issues with non-bfloat16 cpus
+ - fix: make sure image tensors come to the CPU as float32 so there aren't compatibility issues with non-bfloat16 cpus

 **1.6.0**
  - fix: *maybe* address #13 with `expected scalar type BFloat16 but found Float`